claws/digestdb/doc/user/quickstart.rst

 If you want to create a new database you can explicitly specify `filename` and `data_dir`.

-The :class:`BlobDB` takes a number of optional arguments.
+The :class:`DigestDB` takes a number of optional arguments.
 The `dir_depth` is one of the most important settings and is disucssed in detail in the following seciton.

 Database Depth
 ++++++++++++++